AuScope/geomodel-2-3dweb/README.md

 ### To convert some GOCAD *.ts *.vs *.pl files to GLTF or COLLADA

 Run [gocad2collada.py](scripts/gocad2collada.py).
-You must give it either the directory where the GOCAD files reside, or a GOCAD file plus an conversion parameter file.
+You must give it either the directory where the GOCAD files reside, or a GOCAD file plus a conversion parameter file.
 This [README](scripts/input/README.md) explains the format of the conversion parameter file.

 e.g.
 ```